 Rowen is the healer of Harrowstone and has finally become clear on her feelings for vampire Cruz – but now he’s pulling away.
 Before she can deal with that, she’s called to council of witches and ends up agreeing to help solve the murder a famous musician.
 Rowen ends up in a world of magic, lost love and theatre – and finds herself in danger of possibly being a victim of the killer herself.

-Check out these Indigenous-run bookstores the next time you are buying books:
+Check out these Indigenous-run bookstores the next time you are buying young adult books by Indigenous authors:

 - Good Minds – This store sells at their store in Brandford, ON, and online.